wandin/Cpp-Data-Sctructures-and-Algorithms/README.md

 5. At each Height the max number of Nodes(*n*) is equals to -> $2^{\text{(h))}}-1$ -->

-Below are the operations performed on a DoubleEnded Queue:
+Below are the operations performed on a Binary Tree:
-**We are using a Stack to perform Iterative Methods**
+-- **We are using a Stack to perform Iterative Methods**

 1. **Constructor**.
 Constructing the BinaryTree - setting the Root as NULL
 2. **newNode**.
 Set the Root Node and child Nodes